Author Presentations

 Get the scoop on what it takes to become an author, summed up in an hour and accompanied by cartoons, memes, and fun facts about phobias.
 Learn how to spot a good story idea, face years of rejection, and find publishing opportunities at every age.

-This talks presents the social history of reading, with its wild claims and prejudices revealed and its costs and benefits tallied.
+This talks presents a social history of reading, with its wild claims and prejudices revealed and its costs and benefits tallied.
 Guaranteed to make every reader feel better about her late-night anti-social book binges.

 The presentation was developed for Red Maple readers (grade 7-8) but is adaptable to high school or CEGEP students.
 It ends with advice on transitioning from reader to writer.